Unlock the power of alternative medicine

 Acupuncture and clinic‑coordinated support

-Some oncology centres and clinics coordinate acupuncture for symptom support such as nausea or certain kinds of pain.
-When offered in clinical programs, sessions are timed with treatment cycles and allied health teams check for bleeding risk or low platelet counts beforehand.
+Some oncology centres coordinate acupuncture for symptom support such as nausea or certain kinds of localized pain.
+In these programs sessions are timed with treatment cycles and allied health teams screen for bleeding risk or low platelet counts beforehand.

-What to expect: short‑term symptom relief (for example, nausea or localized pain) that may be noticeable after a few sessions; clinics typically recommend a small series with a review point.
+What to expect: short‑term symptom relief (for example reduced nausea or localized pain) that may be noticeable after a few sessions; clinics typically recommend a small series with a review point.

-Safety checks: confirm timing with the oncology team, disclose all medications and supplements, and ensure the acupuncturist follows sterile technique and communicates with clinic staff.
+Safety checks: confirm timing with your oncology team, disclose all medications and supplements, and ensure the acupuncturist follows sterile technique and communicates with clinic staff.

-• Stop or adjust if no meaningful improvement or if symptoms worsen.
+• Stop or adjust if there is no meaningful improvement or if symptoms worsen.

 Fatigue during chemo Short yoga or tai chi sessions; guided breathing; small energy gains over 4–8 weeks Get oncology approval; avoid exertion on low‑count or unwell days